 1. Solar Panels Won’t Work in Cold Climates

 Although Vancouver is known for its moderate climate and temperatures that are warmer than most other cities in Canada, there are still plenty of people under the impression that it is too cold here for solar panels to be effective.
 This is a definite fabrication since solar panels are specifically constructed to stand up to extreme hot and cold temperatures so they can continue to harness solar energy at a steady rate.
 Even if there isn’t direct sunlight shining on your panels they will still harness energy at a steady rate.
 Direct sunlight is always preferable when it comes to generating power, but your solar panels will still work even if there are cold temperatures and cloud cover.

 2. Solar Panel Production Isn’t Eco-Friendly

 Many solar energy detractors have continued to spread the false notion that solar panel production produces emissions that are as harmful as coal or natural gas emissions.
-Not only is this a complete fabrication without any factual basis, the statistics actually show the complete opposite to be true.
-While solar panel production does require some pollution to mine, clean and manufacture the materials, these emissions are far less intense than those produced from fossil fuels.
+Not only is this a complete fabrication without any factual basis, but the statistics actually show the complete opposite to be true.
+While solar panel production does require some pollution to mine, clean, and manufacture the materials, these emissions are far less intense than those produced from fossil fuels.
 Also, once a solar panel is produced and connected to the grid, it pays back any energy used in its production within two to three years, which is 40% faster payback than a traditional coal plant.